-47. Memorandum of Implementation (Mol) - Arrangements between Member States participating in the Interreg V-A Romania-Hungary Programme between the Ministry of Regional Development, Public Administration and European Funds from Romania, acting as Member State and Managing Authority with Certification function, the Ministry of Foreign Affairs and Trade from Hungary, acting as Member State and National Authority, and the Audit Authority within the Romanian Court of Accounts, acting as Audit Authority;
+47. Memorandum of Implementation (Mol) - Arrangements between Member States participating in the Interreg V-A Romania-Hungary Programme - between the Ministry of Regional Development, Public Administration and European Funds from Romania, acting as Member State and Managing Authority with Certification function, the Ministry of Foreign Affairs and Trade from Hungary, acting as Member State and National Authority, and the Audit Authority within the Romanian Court of Accounts, acting as Audit Authority;

-48. Minister Order No 6509/17.10.2017, approving "De minimis aid scheme for activities within the investment priorities 6/c - Conserving, protecting, promoting and developing natural and cultural heritage, 7/c Developing and improving green transport systems (including low noise) and low-carbon transport systems including domestic and maritime river transport, ports, multimodal connections and airport infrastructure to promote sustainable regional and local mobility and 8/b - Supporting employment-friendly growth through the development of endogenous potential as part of a territorial strategy for specific areas, including the conversion of declining industrial regions and enhancement of accessibility to, and development of, specific natural and cultural resources", hereinafter referred to as De minimis scheme;
+48. Minister Order No 6509/17.10.2017, approving "De minimis aid scheme for activities within the investment priorities 6/c - Conserving, protecting, promoting and developing natural and cultural heritage, 7/c Developing and improving green transport systems (including low noise) and low-carbon transport systems including domestic and maritime river transport, ports, multimodal connections and airport infrastructure to promote sustainable regional and local mobility and 8/b - Supporting employment-friendly growth through the development of endogenous potential as part of a territorial strategy for specific areas, including the conversion of declining industrial regions and enhancement of accessibility to, and development of, specific natural and cultural resources", hereinafter referred to as De minimis scheme, as completed and amended by Minister Order No 4214/03.12.2020;

-49. Minister Order No 6510/17.10.2017, approving "The transparent State aid scheme for investment priorities 6/c - Conserving, protecting, promoting and developing natural and cultural heritage 8/b - Supporting employment-friendly growth through the development of endogenous potential as part of a territorial strategy for specific areas, including the conversion of declining industrial regions and enhancement of accessibility to, and development of, specific natural and cultural resources", hereinafter referred to as GBER scheme.
+49. Minister Order No 6510/17.10.2017, approving "The transparent State aid scheme for investment priorities 6/c - Conserving, protecting, promoting and developing natural and cultural heritage 8/b - Supporting employment-friendly growth through the development of endogenous potential as part of a territorial strategy for specific areas, including the conversion of declining industrial regions and enhancement of accessibility to, and development of, specific natural and cultural resources", hereinafter referred to as GBER scheme as completed and amended by Minister Order No 4213/03.12.2020.